-Dr Rifat Atun is Professor of Global Health Systems at Harvard University, where he is the Director of Global Health Systems Cluster at Harvard University's School of Public Health.
+Dr Rifat Atun is Professor of Global Health Systems at Harvard University.
+He is the Faculty Chair for Harvard Ministerial Leadership Program.

 In 2006-13, Dr Atun was Professor of International Health Management and Head of the Health Management Group at Imperial College London.
-He is an Honorary Professor at the London School of Hygiene and Tropical Medicine.
+He is an Honorary Professor at the London School of Hygiene and Tropical Medicine, a Visiting Professor at the University of Kyoto in Japan and a Distinguished Visiting Professor at the University of Fukushima in Japan.
 In 2008-12 he served as a member of the Executive Management Team of The Global Fund to Fight AIDS, Tuberculosis and Malaria as the Director of Strategy, Performance and Evaluation Cluster.

-Rifat's research focuses on the design and implementation of health systems transformations and their impact on outcomes.
+Dr Atun's research focuses on the design and implementation of health systems transformations and their impact on outcomes.
 His research also explores adoption and diffusion of innovations in health systems (e.g. health technologies, disease control programmes, and primary healthcare reforms), and innovative financing in global health.
 Organization.
 Rifat is a co-Investigator and the joint lead for the innovation work stream at the National Centre for Infection Prevention and Management at Imperial College.
 He is also a co-Investigator and the Theme Lead for 'Organisational Change, Sustainability and Evaluation' at Imperial College and Cambridge University Health Protection Research Unit for Antimicrobial Resistance and Healthcare Associated Infection.
-He has published widely in the Lancet, PLoS Medicine, Lancet Infectious Diseases, BMJ, AIDS, and Bulletin of the World Health Organization.
+He has published more than 375 papers in leading journals, including NEJM, JAMA, Lancet, Lancet Oncology, PLoS Medicine, Lancet Infectious Diseases, and the Academy of Management Journal.

 Rifat has worked with several governments globally and with the World Bank, World Health Organization, and the UK Department for International Development to design, implement and evaluate health system reform initiatives in more than 20 countries.
-He has led research and consultancy projects for GSK, Pfizer Inc., the Vodafone Group, Hofmann La Roche, PA Consulting, and Tata Consulting Services.
+He has been involved in projects for Merck, Novartis, GSK, Pfizer Inc., the Vodafone Group, Hofmann La Roche, and Medtronic.

 Education / Qualifications: